Churning and Excessive Trading

 What’s the difference between Churning and Excessive Trading?

-Both churning and excessive trading refer to the situation where a broker makes numerous trades in a customer’s account for the broker’s benefit (through the commissions he generates) as opposed to making trades for the customer’s financial benefit.
-FINRA (the governing body that regulates most financial firms) considers churning a more egregious variation of excessive trading.
-FINRA’s deputy head of enforcement has described churning as follows, “[Churning refers to] the situation where not only did the broker execute an excessive number of trades in the customer’s accounts, but he or she did so with either an intent to defraud or with reckless disregard for the customer’s interests.” – See Transcript of FINRA’s podcast entitled: Excessive trading: When a Lot Becomes Too Much; https://www.finra.org/media-center/finra-unscripted/kelly-excessive-trading.
+Both churning and excessive trading refer to the situation where a broker makes numerous trades in a customer’s account designed to generate commissions for himself.
+FINRA considers churning a more egregious variation of excessive trading.
+FINRA’s deputy head of enforcement has described churning as follows, “[Churning refers to] the situation where not only did the broker execute an excessive number of trades in the customer’s accounts, but he or she did so with either an intent to defraud or with reckless disregard for the customer’s interests.”

 What Type of Investor is at Risk of Being a Victim of Churning?